Katy4S/Bang-and-Olufsen-Landing-Page/README.md

 Bang & Olufsen Landing Page

-A clean and professional landing page designed to showcase the iconic music products of Bang & Olufsen.
-This project demonstrates a blend of cutting-edge design and front-end development expertise, offering a seamless user experience inspired by premium sound technology.

-Project Description
 This responsive landing page is built to capture the essence of Bang & Olufsen's legendary design and superior audio products.
-With a modern aesthetic and fluid user interface, the page reflects the brand’s ethos—"Your senses.
-Set free."
 The design was crafted in Figma and developed using HTML, SCSS, and JavaScript, ensuring both visual appeal and optimal performance.
 It serves as a digital showcase for Bang & Olufsen’s product range, including Wi-Fi/Bluetooth speakers, wireless headphones, soundbars, and more.

  Features
 - 🔥  Fully Responsive Design